No evidence U.S. Capitol rioters belong to antifa movement, FBI chief Wray testifies | Law-Order

 At least 18 people associated with the far-right Proud Boys have been charged and nine people tied to the anti-government militia known as the Oath Keepers are facing charges they conspired as far back as November to storm the Capitol to prevent Biden from becoming president.
 Biden took office on Jan.
 20.

+Wray revealed that since the attacks, the FBI has also seen instances of "foreign adversaries" who have been "leveraging the events of Jan.
+6 to amplify their own narratives" and push propaganda.
+He did not provide further details, saying he could not do so in an unclassified setting.

 Supporters of Trump have repeatedly made unsubstantiated claims the rioters were actually fake Trump supporters who belong to antifa.
-But Wray told lawmakers on Tuesday this narrative was false.
+They have also repeated Trump's false claims that the election was stolen due to widespread fraud.
+Wray told lawmakers on Tuesday this narrative was false.

 To the contrary, he said, a number of the rioters belong to far-right militia movements, or were motivated by racial ideologies - but none to date appear to belong to any left-wing groups.
 The anti-government militia extremists, he noted, appears to be the "biggest bucket" that is trending as the FBI examines the backgrounds of the rioters.